tarek20501/student-week-planner/README.md

 - As a student, I want to load my week plan from a file.

 ## Phase 4: Task 2
-- I chose to test and design a class in your model package that is robust
+- I chose to test and design a class in model package that is robust
-- Robust class in model is Timeblock.
+- Robust class in model is TimeBlock.
 - The method that throws a checked exception is the constructor of TimeBlock.
 - Tests cases when expection is expected and when it is not can be found in TimeBlockTest